R.C. Allen Alerts

 The lists you will find here are not personal buy or sell recommendations.
 They are merely reports of stock activity and technical signals generated by a discipline.
 However, this system is well-known and widely followed.
 Proper alignment is not in itself a sufficient reason to buy or sell a stock.
 Any system can give a buy signal and still be wrong if there is strong overhead resistance just above current price levels.
 For example, in a moving average system, A stock can have the correct alignment of moving averages for a purchase but the pattern itself may still not be “ready’ or it may even be lousy (or dangerous).

 Therefore, never depend on the signals of a system in isolation.
 Conduct further evaluation and analysis to determine if a stock should be bought or included on a short “Watch List.”

 In general, we watch for a setup, the absence of significant overhead resistance, and a “trigger event.”

-A proper setup may exist if a stock is listed and if there is no reason to be apprehensive about the chart pattern.
-If there is overhead resistance immediately above the current price, there is reason to be apprehensive [See the horizontal purple line and all the arrows in the above chart.
-That line is overhead resistance and a reason not to buy] If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
+If there is overhead resistance immediately above the current price, there is reason to be apprehensive That resistance is a reason not to buy] If there is no resistance there, a good trigger event might be a follow-through price surge on increasing volume.
 If the resistance is there, we might still consider it to be a “setup” but modify the trigger event.
 For example, we might consider an acceptable trigger event to be a follow-through price surge on increasing volume that takes the stock through that resistance.
 Some experienced traders may even wait for a subsequent test of support at the previous level of resistance and then a resumption of the up-trend.